DX12 Multi engine capabilties of recent AMD and Nvidia hardware

 There are multiple possible gains from using these compute queues.

-- The most trivial one is to keep the GPU utilized with jobs from one queue, while jobs scheduled to a different queues are still waiting for a fence to be released.
+- The most trivial one is to keep the GPU utilized with jobs from one queue, while jobs scheduled to a different queues are still waiting for a fence or barrier to be released.

 - It is also possible to tune the hardware for the execution of compute jobs while a compute queue is active, as regular draw calls can not occur inside such an queue and therefor some features are not required.
 Resources required for classic 3D operations can also be re-provisioned for compute specific tasks.

-- More sophisticated hardware can execute multiple queues concurrently to increase the parallelism.
+- More sophisticated hardware can execute multiple queues in parallel to increase the parallelism.
 This can be used to hide latencies inside the hardware, such texture access, cache misses and alike.

 It depends on the hardware and driver capabilities which of these options are actually used.
 These differences are not directly visible via the DX12 API, only the support for compute queues in general is indicated.

 Depending on which features and chances the hardware and driver are using, different platforms can react entirely different to the same type of workload.
 Not providing a feature is a legit option.
 Every additional feature is always a compromise between flexibility and effectiveness on one side, and chip size and power efficiency on the other one.

 |3D queue support||Yes||Yes|